 Other Complaint Processes

 Student or parent complaints shall be filed in accordance with this policy, except as required by the policies listed below.
-Some of these policies require appeals to be submitted in accordance with FNG after the relevant complaint process:
+Some of these policies require appeals to be submitted in accordance with FNG after the relevant complaint process has been followed:

-Complaints alleging discrimination or harassment based on race, color, religion, sex, gender, national origin, age, or disability shall be submitted in accordance with the FFH series.
+Complaints alleging discrimination or harassment based on race, color, religion, sex, gender, national origin, age, or disability shall be submitted in accordance with FFH.

-Complaints concerning dating violence shall be submitted in accordance with the FFH series.
+Complaints concerning dating violence shall be submitted in accordance with FFH.

-Complaints concerning retaliation related to discrimination and harassment shall be submitted in accordance with the FFH series.
+Complaints concerning retaliation related to discrimination and harassment shall be submitted in accordance with FFH.

 Complaints concerning bullying or retaliation related to bullying shall be submitted in accordance with FFI.